Shreyas3108/Traffic-Sign-Classifier/README.md

 |	Fully Connected - 1 					|		outputs 84									|
 |	Fully Connected - 2 					|		outputs 43									|

-To train the model, 30 epochs of batch size 128 with learning rate 0.01 with the use of adam optimizer and softmax cross entropy with logits.

 ![Architecture of LeNet 1 layer](https://ujwlkarn.files.wordpress.com/2016/08/screen-shot-2016-08-07-at-4-59-29-pm.png)